Imagine the Possibilities

 Diversity at University of the Rockies means we encourage students of all cultures and experiences to seek higher learning opportunities and learn from one another.
 At University of the Rockies, we define diversity by the difference we make in people’s lives.
 Diversity is more than just our mission statement — it is who we are.

-- US Department of Education, National Center for Education Statistics (2009).
-Digest of Education Statistics, 2008
+- U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS), 2012

 Issues of diversity have been recognized as integral to the successful and ethical functioning of institutions of higher education.
 Research demonstrates that students of traditionally underrepresented ethnic backgrounds remain underrepresented in institutions of higher education.
 Research also suggests that a number of factors help to attract and retain diverse students, including the presence of:

 - Faculty and staff who are sensitive to diversity issues;

 - Support for diverse students, both academically and in a strong sense of community;